-Mark the new position (nearest point of full relief and an additional optional two meters).

-Gain agreement from the other players of the group.

-Place the ball in the new position, the ball is now in play and the new marked point can be removed.
+- Mark the new position (nearest point of full relief and an additional optional two meters, without getting closer to the hole from the new position). - Gain agreement from the other players of the group. - Place the ball in the new position, the ball is now in play and the new marked point can be removed.